 Listen.
 I’ve been there.
 I’d been dreaming of that day for so long that when it finally happened, and I was looking wedding planning straight in the face, I had more than a few freak-out sessions.
 I really would have loved a solid 1.
 2. 3. list to get me started.

 That’s why I’m sharing my list!
-I’ve been sharing this with close friends who’ve gotten engaged because it’s so helpful to just have a starting point.
-We did a lot of things out of order and would have really appreciated a FREE wedding planning mentor (seriously, that should be a thing!).
+I shared this with close friends who’ve gotten engaged because it’s so helpful to just have a starting point.
+We did a lot of things out of order and would have really appreciated a FREE wedding planning mentor.
 This list is a step towards that!
 Everyone’s wedding looks different, and should look different, but it’s great to have a common beginning, a first step, a little ‘you can do this’ pep talk.
 My goal is that that’s what you’ll find here.

 If you hear nothing else I say, this step MUST come first.
 It will save you worlds of pain later on!
 Sit down with both sides of the family and hammer out who’s giving what.
 Sit down with your fiance and discuss what you two are comfortable contributing.
 Lay out some percentages for what portions of the budget will go to what (this may require some research on venue and vendor price ranges in your area).
 Come up with a plan for how you’ll document and make wedding purchases and who will keep track of what.

 Pick a month, and a day of the week.
 Try not to be too specific with actual dates, because it helps to approach venues with several options.

 3. Wedding Vision

 Sit down with your fiance and talk about what you envision your wedding day looking like.
 What matters most to you?
 To him?
 Food, photography, dancing?
 What do you want the day to feel like?
 Elegant, rustic, trendy?
 What is the purpose of the day?
 To throw a great party?
 Catch up with old friends?
 Worship the Lord together?